thousandbrainsproject/tbp.monty/rfcs/0000_compartmentalize_simulator_code.md

 ├── simulator.py
 ```

 Additionally, this organization makes it much easier to spot specific simulator-dependent code.
 This should facilitate further refactoring.
+You can see an example of this in the [refactor: compartmentalize habitat simulator dependent code Pull Request](https://github.com/thousandbrainsproject/tbp.monty/pull/149)

 # Motivation